edgedb/easy-edgedb/README.md

 ![thththt](Sample_image.png)

-In the beginning of the book we see the main character Jonathan Harker, who is a young lawyer who is going to meet a client.
+In the beginning of the book we see the main character Jonathan Harker, a young lawyer who is going to meet a client.
 The client is a rich man named Count Dracula who lives somewhere in Eastern Europe.
 Jonathan still doesn't know that Count Dracula is a vampire, so he's enjoying the trip to a new part of Europe.
 Here is how the book begins, with parts that are good for a database in **bold**:

 >**3 May**. **Bistritz**.—Left **Munich** at **8:35 P.M.**, on **1st May**, arriving at **Vienna** early next morning; should have arrived at 6:46, but train was an hour late. **Buda-Pesth** seems a wonderful place, from the glimpse which I got of it from the train...